7 Chapter 5: Item Serials

 String | Length-prefixed ASCII string |

 VarInt encodes integers in nibbles (4-bit chunks).
 Each nibble has 4 bits of value plus 1 continuation bit.
 Keep reading nibbles until the continuation bit is 0.
+Each nibble’s bits are reversed after reading (MSB stream → LSB data).

 Part tokens reference parts by index, optionally with associated values. {42} means part index 42, {42:7} means part 42 with value 7.

-6.6 Item Type: Determined by First Token, Not Character
+7.7 Item Type: Determined by First Token

-Important discovery: The third character in a serial (like b, e, r) is NOT an explicit type encoding.
-It’s simply a byproduct of Base85-encoding the first token’s bits.
 The actual item type is determined by parsing the first token after the magic header:

 | First Token | Item Type | What It Contains |